-Positioning the Level Sensing Probe
+Level Sensing Probe

-On the WTDP level sensing probe, the cable is marked every foot with a 5 digit number.
+Unless otherwise specified by the customer, WTDP systems are delivered with a conductance actuated probe (1 float).
+Density actuated probes (2 floats) are used primarily in salt water environments.
+Both types of probes are described in this manual.
+On all WTDP level sensing probes, the cable is marked every foot with a 5 digit number.
 To position the probe at a predetermined depth in the well, simply lower the probe until the desired depth in feet is indicated by the last 2 digits of the number on the cable.